prabuw/prabuw.github.io/_posts/2013-09-29-using-an-iusertype-with-an-id-field-in-nhibernate-with-mapping-by-code.markdown

 ---
 layout: post
-title: Using an IUserType with an Id field in NHibernate with Mapping-By-Code
+title: "Using an IUserType with an Id field in NHibernate with Mapping-By-Code"
+date: 2013-09-29
-categories:
+categories: [NHibernate]
-- NHibernate
-tags:
-- IUserType
-- Mapping-By-Code
-- NHibernate
-status: publish
-type: post
-published: true
-meta:
-  _publicize_pending: '1'
-author:
 ---
 I couldn't find any documentation on how to do this on the [interwebs](http://www.urbandictionary.com/define.php?term=interwebs" "interwebs"), so I've chucked it up here.
 This is mostly so I can revert to it when I do need it again and have almost certainly